2025–26 Mississippi State Bulldogs men's basketball team

-The 2025–26 Mississippi State Bulldogs men's basketball team represents Mississippi State University during the 2025–26 NCAA Division I men's basketball season.
-The Bulldogs, led by fourth-year head coach Chris Jans, play their home games at Humphrey Coliseum located near Starkville, Mississippi as a member of the Southeastern Conference.
+The 2025–26 Mississippi State Bulldogs men's basketball team represented Mississippi State University during the 2025–26 NCAA Division I men's basketball season.
+The Bulldogs, led by fourth-year head coach Chris Jans, played their home games at Humphrey Coliseum located near Starkville, Mississippi as a member of the Southeastern Conference.

 Previous season

 The Bulldogs finished the 2024–25 season 21–13, 8–10 in SEC play to finish in a four-way tie for 9th place.
 They defeated LSU in the first round of the SEC tournament before losing to Missouri in the second round.
 They received an at-large bid to the NCAA Tournament as the 9th seed in the east, where they lost in the first round to Baylor.

 Offseason

 Departures

 All players listed as "graduated" are tentative departures unless otherwise noted.